dnewcome/dub-siren/readme.md

 button to trigger the synth sound.
 That's all there is to it, however the sound may also be triggered via the "API" which is to say that issuing an HTTP GET to /wail also works.
 Script this on a timer using cURL for bonus points.

+Note that the sound will be played by the _server_ running the Node app, not through the Web browser of the user triggering the sound.

 # Future Work